 Taking a trip to Moab to experience its world-renowned mountain bike trails?
 TripOutside has done the research for you!
-Below are the top 5 intermediate Moab bike trails.
+Below are our recommendations for the top 5 intermediate Moab bike trails.
 We have ridden every one of these trails and are only making these recommendations based on our own experience.
 These trails are all rideable in a day, with scenery varying from red rock towers to cliffs, canyons, and mesas.
 Read on to find out more about how to experience Moab, Utah’s best mountain bike trails.

 Whichever trail you choose, Moab trail systems will not disappoint.
 Enjoy your ride!